SSheldon/rust-dispatch/README.md

 Concurrent dispatch queues execute tasks concurrently.
 GCD provides global concurrent queues that can be accessed through the `Queue::global` function.

-`Queue` has two methods that can simplify processing data in parallel, `apply` and `map`:
+`Queue` has two methods that can simplify processing data in parallel, `foreach` and `map`:

 ``` rust